mdcatapult/COSHH-UI/README.md

 The app is deployed on https://coshh.wopr.inf.mdc/

-The publish stage in CI is not working as expected (for the API at least), and as of 25 October 2022 the API deployment uses an image tagged `nick-test-251022-2`.
-This image was built locally and pushed up to the registry manually.
+There was a glitch in the publish API stage in CI in October 2022 (which has since resolved itself) which meant that in order to deploy the API  the image had to be  built locally and pushed up to the registry manually.
+In the event this should happen again use this command:
-Pending fixing the CI this process will need to be repeated for each redeployment instead of using the `latest` tag created in CI:

 ```docker build -t registry.mdcatapult.io/informatics/software-engineering/coshh/api:<tag name> . && docker push registry.mdcatapult.io/informatics/software-engineering/coshh/api:<tag name>```